 Line 1.
 Enter the total R&D deductions.

 Line 2.
-Reduce the line 1 totals by legally mandated R&D (section 1.861-17(a)(4)), and a 25% exclusive apportionment amount (section 1.861-17(b)(1)(ii)).
+Reduce the line 1 totals by legally mandated R&D (Regulations section 1.861-17(a)(4)), and a 25% exclusive apportionment amount (Regulations section 1.861-17(b)(1)(ii)).

 Lines 3a through 3i.
 If Option 1 is checked, divide the gross income apportioned to the statutory grouping by the total gross income and multiply the result by the R&D deductions to be apportioned.
-If Option 2 is checked, enter the appropriate amount as described in
+If Option 2 is checked, enter the appropriate amount as described in Regulations section 1.861-17(d)(3).

-Part II-Interest Deductions, All Other Deductions, and Total Deductions
+Part II-Interest Deductions, All Other Deductions, and Total Deductions the gross income and deductions that are implicitly apportioned to the residual grouping.